-19 a.
-All tenured faculty members of a department shall be automatically included in the Department 20 Personnel Committee unless they choose not to serve.
-21 b.
-All full-time faculty members in the bargaining unit-both tenured and non-tenured-may vote 22 in SPC elections, except as noted below.
-23 c.
-Faculty members on terminal appointment, faculty members with "visiting" titles, adjunct 24 faculty, and faculty on half-time appointments shall not be permitted to vote in any SPC election 25 or to serve on any SPC or DPC.
-26 d.
-Faculty members on leaves of one year or less may vote in SPC elections, and may serve on SPCs 27 and DPCs during the period they are on leave.
-Faculty members on leaves of more than one 28 year shall not be permitted to vote in any SPC election, or to serve on any SPC or DPC.
-29 e.
-Only tenured faculty shall serve on a SPC or DPC.
-If there are not enough tenured faculty 30 members to make up a SPC or DPC, tenured faculty members from one or more related 31 disciplines elected by the full-time constituent faculty to be represented by that SPC or DPC 32 (tenured and non-tenured) shall serve on that personnel committee.
-33 f.
-Only faculty members at the rank of associate professor or higher can participate on the DPC or 34 SPC for promotion decisions to the level of associate professor.
-Similarly, only faculty members 35 at the rank of professor shall participate on the DPC or SPC for promotion decisions to the level 36 of professor.
-37 g.
-An SPC or DPC member submitting a request for promotion shall not participate in any 38 promotion decision.
-An SPC or DPC member submitting a request for a sabbatical shall not 39 participate in any sabbatical decision.

-- 1 h.
-Candidates for reappointment, promotion, tenure, and/or sabbatical leaves can appeal to the 2 chair of the SPC to have one member of the SPC removed for his/her deliberations.
-In this case 3 the alternate would substitute. - Any member of the SPC should, if possible, recuse him/herself from the DPC except for any actions involving new hires.
+- a.
+All tenured faculty members of a department shall be automatically included in the Department Personnel Committee unless they choose not to serve. - b.
+All full-time faculty members in the bargaining unit-both tenured and non-tenured-may vote in SPC elections, except as noted below. - c.
+Faculty members on terminal appointment, faculty members with "visiting" titles, adjunct faculty, and faculty on half-time appointments shall not be permitted to vote in any SPC election or to serve on any SPC or DPC. - d.
+Faculty members on leaves of one year or less may vote in SPC elections and may serve on SPCs and DPCs during the period they are on leave.
+Faculty members on leaves of more than one year shall not be permitted to vote in any SPC election, or to serve on any SPC or DPC. - e.
+Only tenured faculty shall serve on a SPC or DPC, except that clinical faculty may elect one representative to the SPC for the School of Health Professions to review only reappointment and promotion applications of clinical faculty.
+If there are not enough tenured faculty members to make up a SPC or DPC, tenured faculty members from one or more related disciplines elected by the full-time constituent faculty to be represented by that SPC or DPC (tenured and non-tenured) shall serve on that personnel committee. - f.
+Only faculty members at the rank of associate professor or higher can participate on the DPC or SPC for promotion decisions to the level of associate professor.
+Similarly, only faculty members at the rank of professor shall participate on the DPC or SPC for promotion decisions to the level of professor. - g.
+An SPC or DPC member submitting a request for promotion shall not participate in any promotion decision.
+An SPC or DPC member submitting a request for a sabbatical shall not participate in any sabbatical decision. - h.
+Candidates for reappointment, promotion, tenure, and/or sabbatical leaves can appeal to the chair of the SPC to have one member of the SPC removed for his/her deliberations.
+In this case the alternate would substitute. - i.
+Any member of the SPC should, if possible, recuse him/herself from the DPC except for any actions involving new hires.

-6 8.
-Presence of Deans
+8. Presence of Deans

-7 Deans shall not be present during SPC or DPC deliberations.
+Deans shall not be present during SPC or DPC deliberations.